Michigan Farm to Institution Network

 Become a Member

-- Invitations to network events
+- Receive invitations to network events

-- Join network action meetings (primarily virtual)
+- Participate in regular network meetings (primarily virtual)

-- Contribute to network projects (see below for more information)
+- Contribute to network stories and projects

 This work is driven by our members!
 The activities of the network are coordinated by leaders across Michigan.
 Bring your expertise and help shape the direction of the network by joining one or more subcommittees of your choice.